jackyef/react-isomorphic-data/docusaurus/docs/hocs/withLazyData.md

 5. `refetch: () => Promise<any>`

     A function that will trigger refetching data from network.
-Fetching data from network this way will always bypass the cache, no matter what DataState[`fetchPolicy`](../others/caching.md#caching-strategies) is set to.
+Fetching data from network this way will always bypass the cache, no matter what the [`fetchPolicy`](../others/caching.md#caching-strategies) is set to.

-Which are basically exactly the same as what [`useLaztData()`](../hooks/useLazyData.md) is returning.
+Which are basically exactly the same as what [`useLazyData()`](../hooks/useLazyData.md) is returning.

 ### Supported methods
 Same as [`useLazyData()`](../hooks/useLazyData.md), all HTTP methods are supported.
 But, only `GET` requests are cached.